Grounded peregrine falcon chick returns to the skies after vet check-up

 Google Preferred Source badge

-SINGAPORE – One of the three surviving chicks from Singapore’s only known breeding pair of peregrine falcons was found by a member of the public on the ground at South Bridge Road in the afternoon of April 7.
+SINGAPORE – One of the three surviving chicks from Singapore’s only known breeding pair of peregrine falcons was found by a member of the public on the ground in South Bridge Road on the afternoon of April 7.

 The juvenile bird, identified as “G00” by the green ring tag it sports around its leg, was quickly retrieved by contractors from the National Parks Board (NParks) and later assessed to be healthy after veterinary checks.

-The chick, now roughly 30cm tall – the length of an A4 sheet of paper – and weighing 750g, had fledged earlier this month.
+The chick, now roughly 30cm tall – the length of an A4 sheet of paper – and weighing 750g, had fledged earlier in April.
 It had also started taking practice flights from its nesting tray, located in a recess above the 34th floor of the OCBC building.
-Adult birds usually measure around 38 cm to 48 cm.
+Adult birds usually measure around 38cm to 48cm.

-“They’re still learning to fly, and sometimes they collide into buildings, or they might be tired.
-They have a lot of flapping to do,” he added.
+He added: “They’re still learning to fly, and sometimes they collide into buildings, or they might be tired.
+They have a lot of flapping to do.”

 ST PHOTO: LIM YAOHUI

-On the latest fledging to be found, Dr Soh said they were first alerted to the grounded bird by a member of the public.
+On the fledging rescued by NParks on April 7, Dr Soh said they were first alerted to the grounded bird by a member of the public.

-The juvenile appeared to be doing well as it was responding well to food and remained active, so the team decided to release the bird the next day on April 8, said Dr Soh.
+The juvenile appeared to be doing well as it was responding to food and remained active, so the team decided to release the bird the next day, said Dr Soh.

-The researchers also took the opportunity to attach a temporary 10-gram bluetooth tracker to the bird.
+The researchers also took the opportunity to attach a temporary 10g Bluetooth tracker to the bird.

-Researcher Dr Gabriel Low (left) from the wildlife management research team at NParks checking the bluetooth tracker on the peregrine falcon chick, at Centre for Wildlife Rehabilitation on April 8, 2026.
+Researcher Gabriel Low from the wildlife management research team at NParks checking the Bluetooth tracker on the peregrine falcon chick at the Centre for Wildlife Rehabilitation on April 8, 2026.

 ST PHOTO: LIM YAOHUI

-This is the first of the peregrine falcon chicks that hatched this year to be tagged, and the researchers hope that this will help to better support the conservation of the species.
+This is the first of the peregrine falcon chicks that hatched in 2026 to be tagged, and the researchers hope this will help to better support the conservation of the species.

 Through the tracker, the approximate location of the bird will be determined by a network of mobile users in its vicinity, giving researchers information about where the chick moves off to as it begins to depart from the nest, said Dr Soh.